TheWangLab/algatr/README.md

 ------------------------------------------------------------------------

-As an example of algatr, let’s run through all of its functionality which we’ve coded up into a single function, `do_everything_for_me()`.
+Do alligators alligate?
+You can run through all of algatr’s functionality which we’ve coded up into a single function, `do_everything_for_me()`.
 For obvious reasons, we ***strongly*** advise against actually using this function for your analyses.

 ``` r
 # do_everything_for_me(liz_vcf, liz_coords, CA_env)